 Every patient should be encouraged to apply sunscreen each morning and reapply if they are outside for 2 hours or more, especially if in water or sweating.
 Dramatic improvements can be made with just daily morning sunscreen use [Br J Dermatol.
 2009 Nov;161 Suppl 3:78-84].
 One review found that proper sunscreen use can reduce the number of AKs up to 53% [BJD 2013;169;502].
 AKs are a marker of previous sun exposure, with more recent exposure, e.g., the last 2 years, having the greatest impact [Br J Cancer.
 1996 Oct;74(8):1308-12].

 Active surveillance is a new approach advocated by some that involves patient education, daily sunscreen use and monitoring for the development of skin cancer without the specific treatment of individual, minor and/or asymptomatic AKs [JAMADerm 2017;153;251].
-It is based upon the concern of over treatment, that many AKs spontaneously remit and that no good studies as of yet show that treating AKs reduces the incidence of SCC.
+It is based upon the concern of over treatment, the low conversion rate to SCC and that many AKs spontaneously remit.

 Niacinamide 500 mg twice a day has been shown to reduce actinic keratoses on the order of 30% [Journal of Investigative Dermatology (2012) 132, 1497–1500].
 It has also been shown reduce the development of new AKs [Australian Oral Nicotinamide to Reduce Actinic Cancer (ONTRAC) study].